ChrisTimbol/nextchat/README.md

 ## Problems I ran into
 - username was getting updated whenever the user changed his name.
 This issue was due to using a state variable.
 I fixed this issue by converting the variable to a string that way it was immutable.
 - I had to figure out how to scroll down the chat with every new message.
 What worked for me was using the useRef() react hook. and connecting it as a attribute to the chat container.
-And when ever the chat container increased in size i set ref.current.scrollTop = ref.current.scrollHeight
+When ever the chat container increased in size i set ref.current.scrollTop = ref.current.scrollHeight

 ## Framework/Libraries used
  Built with